Doctor of Physical Therapy Program

 Criminal Background Check Policy

 All incoming physical therapy students are required to complete both an Ohio BCI&I check and a FBI criminal background check.
 In the event that the background check report identifies a history of criminal activity, the student may be at risk for not being able to successfully complete the required clinical education requirements of the DPT program.
-Successful completion of all designated clinical practicums and clinical internships is a graduation requirement for a DPT degree.
+Successful completion of all designated clinical education experiences is a graduation requirement for a DPT degree.
 Further, students with a criminal background may be “at risk” for not meeting Physical Therapy licensure eligibility requirements in some states due to a felony conviction.
+To ensure that a student with a history of a felony conviction is eligible to take the Physical Therapy licensure exam, the “at risk” student will need to seek clarifying information directly from the licensure board of the state in which they wish to practice.
+As PT practice laws vary from state to state, it becomes the student’s responsibility to know the laws of individual states regarding policies associated with the awarding of a PT license; the “at risk” student may need to petition the state licensure agency to request a declaratory order/opinion from the licensure agency.

-It should also be noted that some clinical education sites have additional health requirements (flu shots, drug screens, etc.).
-When these are known in advance, the program will inform the student of any additional health requirements.
-However, during preparations for upcoming clinicals, the student is responsible for checking with the Clinical Coordinator for Clinical Education to determine if there are any additional health requirements.
-It is recommended that this process be initiated approximately 4-6 weeks prior to the start of the clinical to allow adequate time for completion of any additional health requirements.
-If the student does not complete the additional requirements of the clinical site, the student is prohibited from attending that facility for their clinical education experience.
+It should be noted that some clinical education sites have additional health requirements (ex. drug screens, TB screening in shorter time frames).
+During onboarding preparations for upcoming clinicals, the student is responsible for checking with the Site Coordinator of Clinical Education to determine if there are any additional health requirements.
+This process should be initiated approximately 6-8 weeks prior to the start of the clinical education experience to allow adequate time for completion of any additional health requirements.
+If the student does not complete the clinical site's additional requirements, the student will not be able to attend that facility for their clinical education experience.

 All expenses incurred in obtaining a physical, necessary laboratory tests, immunizations and additional health requirements are the responsibility of the student.